cotes2020/jekyll-theme-chirpy/README.md

 ### Prerequisites

-Follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installtion of basic environment (Ruby, RubyGem, Bundler and Jekyll).
+Follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installtion of basic environment (`Ruby `, `RubyGems` and `Bundler`).
 In order to use the script tools to save time, we also need to install [Python](https://www.python.org/downloads/)(version 3.5 or abover) and [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).

-In addition, if your machine is running Debian or macOS, make sure you have the [GNU coreutils](https://www.gnu.org/software/coreutils/) installed.
+In addition, if your machine is running Debian or macOS, make sure the [GNU coreutils](https://www.gnu.org/software/coreutils/) is installed.
 Otherwise, get it by:

 * Debian